Amila3951/restaurant_ammersee/README.md

 ## Security

 The Admin Panel is secured by requiring users to log in with valid administrative credentials.
 This ensures that only authorized personnel can access and modify sensitive reservation data.

+## Future Features and Improvements

+This section outlines potential features and improvements that could be implemented in future versions of the Restaurant Ammersee website to enhance its functionality and user experience.

+**1. Account Management**

+* **Forgot/Reset Password:** Implement functionality for users to reset their passwords in case they forget them.
+This will improve account security and user experience.
+* **"Remember Me" Option:** Provide a "Remember Me" checkbox on the login form to allow users to stay logged in for a longer period.
+* **Show Password:** Add a "show password" toggle to the login and registration forms to allow users to see their password as they type.
+This improves usability and reduces errors.

+**2. Enhanced Reservation System**

+* **Interactive Table Reservation:**
+    * Display an interactive floor plan of the restaurant showing available tables.
+    * Allow users to visually select their preferred table during the reservation process.
+    * Clearly indicate occupied and available tables in real-time.

+**3. User Engagement and Feedback**

+* **Reviews and Ratings:**
+    * Enable users to leave reviews and ratings for the restaurant and its dishes.
+    * Display average ratings and the number of reviews to provide social proof.
+    * Allow users to filter reviews by rating or date.

+**4. Visual Appeal and Content**

+* **Image Gallery:**
+    * Showcase high-quality images of the restaurant's dishes, interior, and exterior to enhance visual appeal.

+**5. Website Design and User Experience**

+* **Enhanced Styling:** While the current design prioritizes simplicity and user-friendliness with minimal background images and straightforward forms, future iterations could explore more visually engaging elements and richer content.
+This could include:
+    * More sophisticated use of typography and color palettes.
+    * Integration of high-quality photography and videography.

+**6. Booking History Validation**

+* **Automatic Removal of Old Bookings:** Implement a mechanism to automatically remove outdated bookings from the user's booking history.
+This will ensure the history remains relevant and clutter-free by removing entries that are no longer valid against the current and future dates.

+**7. Admin Panel Improvements**

+* **Reservation Filtering and Sorting:**  Enhance the admin panel with the ability to filter and sort reservations by various criteria, including:
+    * Name
+    * Date
+    * Time
+    * Number of guests

+* **Email Confirmation for Admin-Created Reservations:** Currently, when an admin creates a reservation on behalf of a user, the user does not receive an email confirmation.
+In the future, this functionality should be implemented to ensure that all users receive confirmation emails for their reservations, regardless of how the reservation was created.

+## Technologies Used

+This project uses the following technologies:

+### Languages

+* **Python:** For backend logic.
+* **HTML:** For website structure.
+* **CSS:** For website styling.
+* **JavaScript:** For interactivity.

+### Libraries & Frameworks

+* **Django (4.2.16):** Python web framework.
+* **Django Allauth (65.3.0):** User authentication.
+* **Bootstrap:**  For styling and responsiveness.
+* **EmailJS:** For sending emails.
+* **asgiref (3.8.1):**  For asynchronous operations.
+* **django-debug-toolbar (4.4.6):**  For debugging.
+* **django-extensions (3.2.3):**  Extra Django tools.
+* **gunicorn (20.1.0):**  Production web server.
+* **oauthlib, PyJWT, python3-openid, requests-oauthlib:** For authentication.
+* **sqlparse (0.5.1):**  SQL query tool.
+* **whitenoise (6.5.0):**  For serving static files.
+* **Font Awesome:** For icons.

+### Tools

+* **Git:** Version control.
+* **GitHub:** Code repository.
+* **Gitpod:** Development environment.
+* **Babel:** JavaScript compiler.
+* **Jest:** JavaScript testing.